Behind the Scenes of Upstart Hldgs's Latest Options Trends

 Upstart Holdings Inc provides credit services.
 The company provides a proprietary, cloud-based, artificial intelligence lending platform.
 The platform aggregates consumer demand for loans and connects it to the network of Upstart AI-enabled bank partners.
 Upstart's platform includes personal loans, automotive retail and refinance loans, home equity lines of credit, and small-dollar loans.

-Following our analysis of the options activities associated with Upstart Hldgs, we pivot to a closer look at the company's own performance.
+After a thorough review of the options trading surrounding Upstart Hldgs, we move to examine the company in more detail.
+This includes an assessment of its current market status and performance.

-Present Market Standing of Upstart Hldgs Currently trading with a volume of 4,731,635, the UPST's price is down by -1.21%, now at $54.81.
-RSI readings suggest the stock is currently may be approaching oversold.
-Anticipated earnings release is in 60 days.
-Expert Opinions on Upstart Hldgs
+Present Market Standing of Upstart Hldgs With a trading volume of 6,001,982, the price of UPST is down by -13.48%, reaching $46.45.
+Current RSI values indicate that the stock is may be approaching oversold.
+Next earnings report is scheduled for 57 days from now.
+What Analysts Are Saying About Upstart Hldgs

-Over the past month, 5 industry analysts have shared their insights on this stock, proposing an average target price of $61.6.
+5 market experts have recently issued ratings for this stock, with a consensus target price of $80.6.

 © 2025 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.